 Dartmouth Digital Commons Citation

 Shi, Jianxin; Park, Ju-Hyun; Duan, Jubao; Berndt, Sonja T.; Moy, Winton; Yu, Kai; Song, Lei; Wheeler, William; Hua, Xing; Silverman, Debra; Garcia-Closas, Montserrat; Hsiung, Chao Agnes; Figueroa, Jonine D.; Cortessis, Victoria K.; Malats, Nuria; and Karagas, Margaret R., "Winner's Curse Correction and Variable Thresholding Improve Performance of Polygenic Risk Modeling Based on Genome-Wide Association Study Summary-Level Data" (2016).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3547.